Help for Cats

 Who are these cats?
-They are called community cats, and they live outdoors in neighborhoods all around metro Denver.
+They are called feral cats, and they live outdoors in neighborhoods all around metro Denver.
 Most were born to a feral/stray mother and were never socialized to people becoming feral themselves.
 Some were abandoned or lost and have become feral over time.
 Some are pet cats who go outside, but many are cared for by people in the neighborhood who just want to help out.
 These cats cannot be relocated; they have a territory and removing them opens up territory for new cats to come in.
 These cats are not able to be socialized once they get older than 8 weeks.
 Sometimes they may become friendlier overtime or let their caretaker pet them but that can take years.

 What can we do about them?
-Overpopulation of community cats is a big problem- more cats means fewer resources for animals, more suffering, and more homeless pets in our shelters.
+Overpopulation of feral cats is a big problem- more cats means fewer resources for animals, more suffering, and more homeless pets in our shelters.
 Their behavior can cause problems for the people they live around too.
 Luckily, there is a simple and humane way to end cat overpopulation and help the cats be better neighbors!